powerplanner/powerplannerapps/README.md

 ## Prerequisites

-* Visual Studio 2017 with Xamarin and UWP SDKs
+* Visual Studio 2019 with Xamarin and UWP SDKs
-* Mac needed to build/run the iOS version
+* If building iOS version, Mac needed to build/run the iOS version

 ## Getting started